Why an expanded convention and civic center?

 In 2024, the CIB selected Weddle Bros. as the construction manager for the project.
 The contract with Weddle Bros was approved by the CIB in July, 2024.

-Public meeting to present preliminary design directions is scheduled for September 16, 2024 at the Monroe Convention Center.
+Public meeting to present preliminary design directions was held September 16, 2024.

 2025 preliminary budget was approved by CIB in July, 2024 and is scheduled for presentation to the Bloomington Common Council in September, 2024.